wpallstars/fix-plugin-does-not-exist-notices/README.md

 ### From WordPress.org:

 1. Visit Plugins > Add New in your WordPress admin
-2. Search for "Plugin Reference Cleaner"
+2. Search for "Fix 'Plugin file does not exist.'
+Notices"
 3. Click "Install Now" and then "Activate"

 ### Manual Installation: